leontabak/neighborhood/README.md

 and attach those functions to the buttons and markers.

-The program validates inputs and uses the alert class of the Bootstrap framework for error reporting.
+The program validates inputs and uses the alert class of the Bootstrap framework for reporting errors.
 It uses the grid layout features of that framework.